Deploying Rapidflare

 Full Page Widget

-Shows the agent inside a container you provide—good for help centers, support pages, or any layout with a dedicated agent area.
-This is the default displayModeConfig and is usually the page people land on when Search Bar or AI Overview sends them to another URL to keep chatting.
+Shows the agent inside a display.container you provide—good for help centers, support pages, or any layout with a dedicated agent area.
+This is usually the page people land on when Search Bar or AI Overview sends them to another URL to keep chatting.

 Example